EarthScope/rover/docs/commands.md

     rover retrieve N_S_L_C [begin [end]]

 Compares ROVER's local index with remotely available data, then downloads and ingest files missing from the local repository.
-The URL determining the availability of remote data can be configured by the availability-url parameter, and URL controlling data downloads is configured by the dataselect-url parameter.
+The URL determining the availability of remote data can be configured by the availability-url option, and URL controlling data downloads is configured by the dataselect-url option.

 Use ROVER's list-index function to determine data available on a remote server which is not in the local repository.

-##### Significant Parameters
+##### Significant Options

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |